-- 70. The Policy contains a coverage exclusion for viruses which provides "We will not pay for loss or damage caused directly or indirectly by...any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease."
-(The Virus Exclusion) Form BP 00 03 07 13 p.
-17 of 53, Section B1.j. - 71.
-The Virus Exclusion does not preclude coverage for Plaintiff's claim under the Policy. - 72.
-To the extent that the governmental orders, in and of themselves, constitute direct physical loss of or damage to Plaintiff's Covered Property, and/or preclusion of access to the Covered Property because of a Civil Authority order related to damage to nearby properties, the Virus Exclusion simply does not apply. - 73.
-The insurance industry, through the ISO, and including Defendant, understood that the presence of a virus caused damage to property which would trigger coverage under the business income or Civil Authority coverage forms. - 74.
-Nevertheless, through the ISO, the industry represented to the Insurance Department that there was no coverage for damage caused by viruses under the ISO policies, and therefore, the virus exclusion did not change the policy or reduce coverage.
-No premium reduction was associated with the addition of the virus exclusion. - 75.
-Plaintiff did not negotiate for the inclusion of the Virus Exclusion. - 76.
-Plaintiff did not receive any premium reduction for the inclusion of the Virus Exclusion. - 77.
-Plaintiff did not receive any benefit or consideration for the inclusion of the Virus Exclusion.
+70. The Policy contains a coverage exclusion for "loss or damage cause directly or indirectly" by virus.
+(Form SS 40 93 07 05)(the "Virus Exclusion").

+71. The Virus Exclusion does not preclude coverage for Plaintiff's claim under the Policy.

+72. The insurance industry, through the ISO, and including Defendant, understood that the presence of a virus caused damage to property which would trigger coverage under the business income or Civil Authority coverage forms.

+73. Nevertheless, through the ISO, the industry represented to the Insurance Department that there was no coverage for damage caused by viruses under the ISO policies, and therefore, the virus exclusion did not change the policy or reduce coverage.
+No premium reduction was associated with the addition of the virus exclusion.

+74. Plaintiff did not negotiate for the inclusion of the Virus Exclusion.

+75. Plaintiff did not receive any premium reduction for the inclusion of the Virus Exclusion.

+76. Plaintiff did not receive any benefit or consideration for the inclusion of the Virus Exclusion.

+77. Plaintiff did not receive the benefit of any bargain related to the Virus Exclusion.

+78. Defendant received the unilateral benefit of excluding coverage for a risk while also receiving the same or even greater premium for the lesser coverage.

+79. A business and/or property owner who was even aware of the virus exclusion would conclude that the exclusion related to liability claims against the insured for transmitting the virus, not property damage claims.

+80. To the extent that the governmental orders, in and of themselves, constitute direct physical loss of or damage to Plaintiff's Covered Property, and/or preclusion of access to the Covered Property because of a Civil Authority order related to damage to nearby properties, the Virus Exclusion simply does not apply.

-- 78. Plaintiff did not receive the benefit of any bargain related to the Virus Exclusion. - 79.
-Defendant received the unilateral benefit of excluding coverage for a risk while also receiving the same or even greater premium for the lesser coverage. - 80.
-A business and/or property owner who was even aware of the virus exclusion would conclude that the exclusion related to liability claims against the insured for transmitting the virus, not property damage claims. - 81.
-Defendant should be estopped from enforcing the Virus Exclusion, on principles of regulatory estoppel, as well as general public policy. - 82.
-In 2006, two insurance industry trade groups, Insurance Services Office, Inc. ("ISO") and the American Association of Insurance Services ("AAIS"), represented hundreds of insurers in a national effort to seek approval from state insurance regulators for the adoption of the Virus Exclusion. - 83.
-In their filings with the various state regulators, on behalf of the insurers, ISO and AAIS represented that the adoption of the Virus Exclusion was only meant to "clarify" that coverage for "disease-causing agents" has never been in effect, and was never intended to be included, in the property policies. - 84.
-Specifically, in its "ISO Circular" dated July 6, 2006 and entitled "New Endorsements Filed to Address Exclusion of Loss Due to Virus or Bacteria," ISO represented to the state regulatory bodies that:
+81. Defendant should be estopped from enforcing the Virus Exclusion, on principles of regulatory estoppel, as well as general public policy.

+82. In 2006, two insurance industry trade groups, Insurance Services Office, Inc. ("ISO") and the American Association of Insurance Services ("AAIS"), represented hundreds of insurers in a national effort to seek approval from state insurance regulators for the adoption of the Virus Exclusion.

+83. In their filings with the various state regulators (including Pennsylvania), on behalf of the insurers, ISO and AAIS represented that the adoption of the Virus Exclusion was only meant to "clarify" that coverage for "disease-causing agents" has never been in effect, and was never intended to be included, in the property policies.

+84. Specifically, in its "ISO Circular" dated July 6, 2006 and entitled "New Endorsements Filed to Address Exclusion of Loss Due to Virus or Bacteria," ISO represented to the state regulatory bodies that: